deeputech/deeputech.github.io/_posts/2019-12-12-golang-for-javascript-developers-part-2.md

 series: Golang for JavaScript developers
 ---

-Please follow me on [Twitter](https://twitter.com/deepu105) for updates and let me know what can be improved in the post.

----

 If you are a JavaScript developer thinking about learning another programming language, then Golang is a great choice.
 It is simple, has a lot of momentum, is very performant and has some similarities to JavaScript.

 This post is not a comparison of the languages or is stating that they are very similar.
 Its a guide for JavaScript developers to grasp Golang quickly.
 There are many aspects of Go that are entirely different from JavaScript.
 We will touch upon that as well.

 In the previous [part](https://dev.to/deepu105/golang-for-javascript-developers-part-1-38je) of this series, we learned about things that are more similar between JS and Go.
 We touched upon:

 - Functions
 - Scope
 - Flow control
 - Memory management

 In this part of the series, we will touch upon things that are more different between JS and Go.
 If you haven't read the previous part please read it first.